Phil enjoys a broad commercial, public and civil law practice.

 Phil regularly advises and acts in claims involving jurisdictional and conflicts of law issues, particularly in travel law.
 He has extensive trial experience in claims under the Package Travel Regulations, and appears frequently in interlocutory hearings.
 His practice also involves claims under the Montreal and Athens Conventions.

 Phil is able to accept instructions directly from members of the public, companies and other entities through the public access scheme (also known as direct access).
-He is able to advise and draft pleadings and documents for a number of individuals and small and medium sized businesses on a direct access basis.
 He is happy to accept instructions on a direct basis in appropriate cases.
 If you wish to instruct Phil on a direct basis, please speak to the clerks.

 For more information on public access, please see the Bar Council website.